korbel/SWL-NyrCaller/README.md

 **IMPORTANT!** Don't distribute your "Discord Audio Stream Bot" directory with the `config.json` as it contains the secret key to control your bot!
 To change the secret key (the bot token) go to <https://discordapp.com/developers/applications/>

-Anytime you want to start the caller bot along with the Discord bot, you must run the `start_win32.bat` or `start_win64.bat` instead of the `start_locally.bat`, depending on your Java installation (see above).

 ## Advanced settings and troubleshooting